 By formula, the Department for Education is providing capital grant to Local Authorities for the “special provision fund” in the financial years 2018-19 to 2020-21.
 These allocations are primarily intended to support local authorities to create new places and develop provision for pupils with more complex special educational needs in mainstream and/or special schools.

-The Local Authority’s first priority has been to provide additional local provision through the expansion of its existing “Outstanding” special schools - the council has recently completed the expansion of the upper school of Perseid School (for children with severe and complex learning difficulties) following previous phases of expansion, and is presently expanding Cricket Green School (for children with additional complex and varied needs) by a further 61 spaces.
+The Local Authority’s first priority has been to provide additional local provision through the expansion of its existing “Outstanding” special schools - the council has recently completed the expansion of the upper school of Perseid School (for children with severe and complex learning difficulties) following previous phases of expansion, and is has recently expanded Cricket Green School (for children with additional complex and varied needs) by a further 61 spaces.